Trip Planning Hacks#

 js_and_atour

-When it comes to hotels in China, we have our favorites.
+When it comes to hotels in China, we have our favourites.
 After all, we’ve been living here for years and have tried out a lot of places.

 We’ve stayed in a lot of hotels across China, and our go-tos are Ji Hotel and Atour Hotel.
 Here’s why we keep coming back to them: